Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 	<li>Pursuing education further (Masters/Phd)</li>
 </ol>

 Other students or professors may argue global development / engineering is woven into our program - citing courses like PPG402: Public policy analysis for engineers or <a href=#aps420>APS420: Tech, Eng, & Global Development</a>.
 Although I agree, these are non-technical electives which were super limited in an engineering degree.
-We don't the majority of engineering graduates dreaming to work for Microsoft, Nvidia, Raytheon, Chevron, Palantir or whatever is "hot" these days.
-We need engineers to be graduating with more complete world views and more intention in their career.
+We don't need the majority of engineering graduates dreaming to work for Microsoft, Nvidia, Raytheon, Chevron, Palantir or whatever is "hot" these days.
+We need engineers to be graduating with more complete world views and _more intention_ in their career.

 I don't mean to speak on behalf of engineers nor would I ever accuse us of being apathetic to our social responsibilities - or worse.
 I only mean to have a more in depth conversation on how political will and economic factors influence where engineering talent is deployed in our society.

 In engineering education, we don't adequately explore the political and economic factors that shape how resources are allocated.
 As future engineers, we should be asking critical questions like:
 - What kind of engineering projects is capital currently flowing into, and what are the driving interests of both private and public stakeholders?
 - How are decisions made about which industries receive funding, how do these choices reflect the current political climate, and what are the broader societal and environmental impacts?
-- Most importantly, what is the role of engineers in influencing these decisions, and how can we ensure that the projects we work on contribute to long-term societal well-being?
+- Most importantly, what is the role of engineers in influencing these decisions, and how can we ensure that the projects we work on contribute to long-term positive change?
 These discussions are often overlooked in technical curricula, but they are crucial for understanding the broader context in which engineering operates.

 With all that said, it would be shallow analysis to blame everything on the administration.
 This mentality exists at all levels of education as an institution.
 Including the student level.
 I'm sure lots of my friends from university would disagree or at least would not place as much emphasis on this component of our education I feel we missed out on.